 Media storage card and USB memory stick or Cloud Storage for Digital Production for Natural History modules.

 This will be a introductory course USW based course delivered in Year 2.

-Natural History Field Expedition presently conducted in Botswana and generally covers a 2 week period studying the ecology of the region plus training in tracking and field guide skills.
+Natural History Field Expedition in year 3 presently conducted in Botswana and generally covers a 2 week period studying the ecology of the region plus training in tracking and field guide skills.
 The costs include ‘internal’ transport – generally between Johannesburg (S. Africa) and Mashatu (Botswana) – accommodation at the training camp plus accommodation the night before and after the camp (Johannesburg) – all food and soft drinks at the camp.
 Additionally, students need to purchase their own flights to Johannesburg.
 We are unable to estimate the costs of flights which may be impacted by the global Covid-19 pandemic.